ryun-afk/ryun-afk.github.io/README.md

-🏫Studied at California State Polytechnic University, Pomona (Cal Poly Pomona) in May 2023.
+🏫Studied at California State Polytechnic University, Pomona (Cal Poly Pomona).

-📘Graduted with a Bachelor of Science in Pure Mathematics.
+🎓Graduated with a B.S. in Mathematics 23'

 📜Created scripts, templates, and pipelines for data processing and analysis.